daedaleanai/reqtraq/certdocs/TRAQ-138-SDD.md

 - Parents\: the parent requirements
 - Children: the child requirements

-If a task with the given requirement id already exists, then RMT will update the title, description and parents of the task, but all other fields will be left unchanged.
+If a task with the given requirement ID already exists, then the RMT SHALL update the title, description and parents of the task, but all other fields will be left unchanged.

-If a task’s title changes to "Deleted" it’s associated task and all its children will be marked as WONTFIX.
+If the requirement is marked as deleted, as described in REQ-TRAQ-SWL-17, the associated task and all its subtasks SHALL be marked as WONTFIX.

 ###### Attributes:
 - Parents: REQ-TRAQ-SWH-6
-- Verification: Test.
+- Verification: Test
-- Safety impact: None.
+- Safety impact: None

 ##### REQ-TRAQ-SWL-9.
 Change history tracing